List of characters in The Lego Movie franchise: Robin

-Richard "Dick" Grayson / Robin (voiced by Michael Cera in The Lego Batman Movie, Robbie Daymond in Lego Dimensions) is an optimistic and joyful kid who admires Batman.
+Dick Grayson / Robin (voiced by Michael Cera in The Lego Batman Movie, Robbie Daymond in Lego Dimensions) is an optimistic and joyful kid who admires Batman.
 When he is accidentally adopted by Batman's alter ego Bruce Wayne and becomes his sidekick, he gets "double the happiness".

-While Robin doesn't appear in the TV series Unikitty!, the character is alluded, as Unikitty's friends disguise themselves as Robins in the episode BatKitty.

 Batgirl

-Barbara Gordon / Batgirl (voiced by Rosario Dawson in The Lego Batman Movie and Lego Dimensions) is the daughter of Commissioner Gordon.
+Barbara Gordon / Batgirl (voiced by Rosario Dawson in The Lego Batman Movie and Lego Dimensions) is the daughter of Commissioner Jim Gordon.
 She had cleaned up Gotham City's sister city of Blüdhaven by being both accurate and compassionate.
 When she becomes police commissioner following her father's retirement, she wants to make changes in Gotham City and teamwork with Batman.

-While Batgirl doesn't appear in The Lego Movie 2: The Second Part, it is implied by Batman that they ultimately didn't become a couple.

-Alfred Pennyworth
+Alfred

-Alfred Pennyworth (voiced by Ralph Fiennes in The Lego Batman Movie, The Lego Movie 2: The Second Part and Lego Dimensions) is Bruce Wayne / Batman's butler and wants to help him face his fear of a part of a family again.
+Alfred Pennyworth (voiced by Ralph Fiennes in The Lego Batman Movie, The Lego Movie 2: The Second Part and Lego Dimensions, and Robin Atkin Downes in The Lego Movie 2 Videogame) is Bruce Wayne / Batman's butler and wants to help him face his fear of a part of a family again.

-In the short Emmet's Holiday Party, Alfred serves eggnog to Batman.

 Alfred also appears in The Lego Movie 2: The Second Part, helping Batman protect the citizens of Bricksburg as a Master Builder.